Ian-Fogelman/Ian-blog/_posts/2020-09-01-DynamoDB Event Streams.markdown

 <br>
 <br>

-Intro to DynamoDB Event Streams
+An Intro to DynamoDB Event Streams

-Problem
 You are looking for a database endpoint that has a very quick response time is schema less and can alert you when data changes.
 For this tip we will implement this solution using AWS – DynamoDB, DynamoDB is AWS’s schema less database solution.
 In This tip we take a look at how to implement a DynamoDB table, build a lambda function that will alert our slack channel when data in that table is changed.
 <br>
 <br>